-Best Ways to Prevent (and Lessen) Vaginal Atrophyby Lucy Hicks Health Writer
+Best Ways to Prevent (and Lessen) Vaginal Atrophy

 Is it possible to prevent vaginal atrophy (VA), also known as genitourinary syndrome of menopause?
 It depends on what you mean by prevention.
 When women go through menopause, their bodies naturally make less estrogen, a hormone that helps maintain vaginal tissue.
 This can cause the vaginal wall to thin and shrink, leading to VA.
 But unlike other menopause symptoms—think hot flashes—these below the belt changes don’t lessen with time.
 Learn more about how you can prevent VA from starting—or getting worse if you already have it.

 While preventing VA entirely might not be possible because estrogen loss is a natural process, identifying symptoms early and intervening can prevent the condition from getting worse.
 A big first step is talking about it, and “normalizing that this is something that a lot of women are experiencing,” says Makeba Williams, M.D., an OB-GYN at UW Health in Madison, WI.
 While women might swap stories on night sweats and hot flashes, few talk about vaginal dryness with their friends, she says.
 Dr. Williams discusses VA with her patients even before they enter menopause: “It’s beginning to start that conversation.”